vsmysee/vsmysee.github.io/_posts/2016-04-09-spring-version.md

 Using Log4J
 {% endhighlight %}

-Spring's TaskExecutor abstraction has been updated for close integration with Java 5's java.util.concurrent facilities.
+* Spring's TaskExecutor abstraction has been updated for close integration with Java 5's java.util.concurrent facilities.
 We provide first-class support for Callables and Futures now, as well as ExecutorService adapters, ThreadFactory integration, etc. This has been aligned with JSR-236 (Concurrency Utilities for Java EE 6) as far as possible.
 Furthermore, we provide support for asynchronous method invocations through the use of the new @Async annotation (or EJB 3.1's @Asynchronous annotation).

-Spring Expression Language
+* Spring Expression Language
-Comprehensive REST support
+* Comprehensive REST support

-Embedded database support
+* Embedded database support
-New Java 5 based converter API and SPI:
+* New Java 5 based converter API and SPI:
-Java based bean metadata
+* Java based bean metadata
-Web Tier is the support for building RESTful web services and web applications.
+* Web Tier is the support for building RESTful web services and web applications.
-RestTemplate
+* RestTemplate
-Cache Abstraction
+* Cache Abstraction
-TestContext framework support for @Configuration classes and bean definition profiles
+* TestContext framework support for @Configuration classes and bean definition profiles

-Support for Servlet 3 code-based configuration of Servlet Container Support for Servlet 3 MultipartResolver
+* Support for Servlet 3 code-based configuration of Servlet Container
+* Support for Servlet 3 MultipartResolver
-Flash Attributes and RedirectAttributes
+* Flash Attributes and RedirectAttributes
-Support for Servlet 3 based asynchronous request processing New Gradle-based build and move to GitHub
+* Support for Servlet 3 based asynchronous request processing
+* New Gradle-based build and move to GitHub

 ## Spring4.x
-Java 8 (as well as 6 and 7)
+* Java 8 (as well as 6 and 7)
-Groovy Bean Definition DSL
+* Groovy Bean Definition DSL
-WebSocket, SockJS, and STOMP Messaging
+* WebSocket, SockJS, and STOMP Messaging
-Async RestTemplate has been added, allowing non-blocking asynchronous support when developing REST clients.
+* Async RestTemplate has been added, allowing non-blocking asynchronous support when developing REST clients.
-AMQP
+* AMQP
-Scripted Spring MVC Controllers
+* Scripted Spring MVC Controllers
-CGLIB-based proxy classes no longer require a default constructor
+* CGLIB-based proxy classes no longer require a default constructor
-@RestController annotation
+* @RestController annotation
-OkHTTP integration with the RestTemplate.
+* OkHTTP integration with the RestTemplate.

 ## Spring生态
+* Spring Boot
+* Spring Web Flow
+* Spring Security
+* Spring Batch
+* Spring AMQP
+* Spring Data
+* Spring WebService
+* Spring Session
+* Spring Shell
+* Spring Mobile
+* Spring Integration
+* Spring Cloud